-- 1. In most cases, no. A UTBC would only be required to register if it carries on a taxable activity and makes taxable supplies of over \$60,000 in a 12-month period. - 2.
+- 1. In most cases, no. A person is only required to register if they carry on a taxable activity and make taxable supplies of over \$60,000 in a 12-month period. - 2.
 While a UTBC will typically have a taxable activity, generally the only supplies it will make are to its members (for which it receives member levies).
-It is unlikely to exceed the \$60,000 registration threshold because the member supplies it makes do not count towards the registration threshold. - 3.
+It is unlikely to exceed the \$60,000 registration threshold because the member supplies it makes do not count towards the registration threshold.
+Unregistered UTBCs that provide services to third parties (such as leasing car parks on the common property) should monitor the value of these supplies. - 3.
 However, a UTBC can apply to voluntarily register for GST.